ZigZagExchange/backend/README.md

 There's a `requestquote` operation you can use to get an all in price including gas fees charged for relaying.
 The smaller the amount, the further away from spot it's going to be because of the variable fee.

 Using the price from the `quote` response, you can send a limit order with `submitorder3`.
 An order sent at the `quote` price will fill like a market order.

+# Sending orders on Arbitrum

+The Arbitrum limit order system is more traditional.
+Use the `submitorder3` message to submit orders and the matching engine will handle matching, filling, and relaying orders to the chain on its own.

 ## Structure